About the Journal

 Publication Ethics

-Editors, authors, and publisher adopt the guidelines developed by the Committee on Publication Ethics (COPE) and the fair data principles.
+Editors, authors, and the publisher adopt the guidelines developed by the Committee on Publication Ethics (guidelines COPE) and the fair data principles.
 The journal adheres to the COPE Core Practices and the principles of transparency described in the Declaration on transparent editorial policies for academic journals.

-Similarity Check
+Similarity check

 A similarity check is part of the TU Delft OPEN Publishing standard publication procedure.
 Authors submitting their article to the JCHS should expect their work to go through a similarity analysis at any workflow stage.
 All articles submitted are checked with iThenticate software.
 The editor and publisher carefully analyse the reports.
 In case of suspected plagiarism, the authors will have two weeks to explain.
+The journal also checks for AI-generated -

 Use of AI

 The use of AI technologies in writing/summarising is gaining popularity and is expanding.
 When used responsibly and appropriately in research, it can facilitate innovation.
 However, authors/editors remain fully responsible and accountable for the quality and content of their manuscripts.
-With this in mind and with reference to the COPE Position Statement of 13 February 2023, authors are required not to list AI tools as a co-author because these tools cannot take responsibility for the submitted work, and they need to be transparent in disclosing in the materials and methods of the manuscript how the AI tool was used and which tool was used (such as ChatGPT and other generative (language-based) AI tools for generation of images, etc.) in the writing of their manuscripts.
+With this in mind and with reference to the COPE Position Statement of 13 February 2023, authors are required not to list AI tools as co-author because these tools cannot take responsibility for the submitted work, and they need to be transparent in disclosing in the materials and methods of the manuscript how the AI tool was used and which tool was used (such as ChatGPT and other generative (language-based) AI tools for generation of images, etc.) in the writing of their manuscripts.
 If applicable, disclosure needs to take place at the bottom of the References section, in the Acknowledgements section, and separately in the cover letter submitted before the review process.
-This policy is subject to review based on new developments to include the COPE Position Statement.
+This policy is subject to review based on new developments to include the COPE Position Statement. -

 Complaints and Appeals